beratungscontor/PCS-BW-Icons/README.md

 and/or an SAP affiliate company.The BTP template in a web application can be reached via: **[Template with SAP BTP Icons](https://app.diagrams.net/?splash=0&clibs=Uhttps://raw.githubusercontent.com/mauriciolauffer/sap_btp_icons_drawio_lib/main/libs/SAP_BTP_Service_Icons_latest.xml)**

 The goal is a **SAP Business Warehouse Icon Library** to support visualization of data model.
 Therefore you can link your Draw.io (Diagrams.net) with cloud-based applications or like in this case – with your Github repository.

+A first version is already build and operational:
 | integrated lib:
 | -------------
 | ![Github_picture_pcs_icons](https://user-images.githubusercontent.com/117898322/214814243-7f638b45-7106-4af1-8961-1f32d0487f10.png)

+You can consume the library in different ways.
+Either you can use the online templates or even offline

 ## How to Install and Run the Project
 The first step is to consider whether to use the templates in the Draw.io desktop-application with local and manual data integration of the icon libraries, or online within the web-application and integrated lib.
 The former variant allows the libraries to be customized according to the user's own preferences.